finn-orsini/finn-orsini/README.md

 **Side Projects:** I love my engineering job, and I work hard to balance it with the rest of my life.
 I prefer to spend my free time on other interests.

 **Being A Woman in Tech:** Sometimes it's great, sometimes it's not so great.
-My gender does not define me or my work.